Using Text Data Files with Impala Tables

 Before using LZO-compressed tables in Impala, do the following one-time setup for each machine in the cluster.
 Install the necessary packages using either the Cloudera public repository, a private repository you establish, or by using packages.
 You must do these steps manually, whether or not the cluster is managed by the Cloudera Manager product.

-- Prepare your systems to work with LZO using Cloudera repositories:
+- Prepare your systems to work with LZO by downloading and installing the appropriate libraries:

 On systems managed by Cloudera Manager using parcels:

-See the setup instructions for the LZO parcel in the Cloudera Manager documentation for Cloudera Manager 5.
+See the setup instructions for the LZO parcel in the Cloudera Manager documentation for Cloudera Manager.